University of Southern California, B.A., 1999

 Ms. Hayes-Kibreab has a broad range of litigation experience, from managing large multi-party, multi-million dollar disputes, to litigating business contract and tort disputes on behalf of various healthcare entities, to defending actions brought by large healthcare payors against hospital providers, to heading up large international white collar crime investigations for global healthcare device manufacturers, to providing advice in a range of healthcare law and reform topics.
 She represents hospitals and hospital systems, provider groups, surgery centers, individual physicians and other healthcare entities.

 Ms. Hayes-Kibreab is an expert in many topics of health care law including the Affordable Care Act, Covered California’s health care exchange, Sequestration, California’s Health and Safety Code, the Knox Keene Act, the False Claims Act, Employment Law, ERISA litigation, RICO actions, HIPAA, Healthcare Reform, and numerous other substantive areas touching our clients work.
-Ms. Hayes-Kibreab appears regularly in federal and state courts on behalf of both plaintiff and defendants in various types of commercial litigation actions including contract disputes, commercial torts, unfair business practices, fraud allegations, real estate disputes, intellectual property disputes, and real estate disputes.
+Ms. Hayes-Kibreab appears regularly in federal and state trial and appellate courts on behalf of both plaintiffs and defendants in various types of commercial litigation actions including contract disputes, commercial torts, unfair business practices, fraud allegations, real estate disputes, intellectual property disputes, and real estate disputes.
+Ms. Hayes-Kibreab has extensive experience defending hospitals from class action lawsuits, including recent patient class action suits.

 Ms. Hayes-Kibreab also has experience in white-collar criminal defense and has conducted numerous large internal investigations to analyze potential violations of federal and state laws for corporations under investigation by the government or to evaluate possible voluntary disclosure.
 Ms. Hayes-Kibreab has prepared extensive investigation reports for disclosure to government prosecutors and other officials.